jncraton/computational-thinking-cpsc2020/lectures/21-lists.md

 ------------

 - Lists can be used as list values
-- Nested list only count as 1 element when computing `len`
+- Nested lists only count as 1 element when computing `len`

 Example
 -------